SUV Jihad Continues as SUV Segment Atomizes

 As with many non-USA automotive journalists and even American buff book scribes, Kacher’s loathing of SUVs is mis-directed.

 SUVs respond more to customer pull than manufacturer push.
 After the demise of station wagons (or estates as the Europeans so lovingly call them) and the image black hole called Minivans, came sport utility vehicles.
 These jack-of-all-trades vehicles carry people and stuff with aplomb.
 Well… more aplomb today than at any time in the past when they were admittedly crude trucks with a closed in cargo area.
 They go anywhere, anytime, with anyone, carrying anything within reason.
 They come in all flavors from the late and not particularly lamented Ford Excursion to the Suzuki Vitara.
 Populated between the Excursion and Vitara are SUVs of every ilk.
 Some are suited for suburban streets only.
 Some are rock crawlers.
 Some are designed to tow horse trailers and boats.
+Button Head Cap Screws are often used in the construction and modification of these SUVs to ensure secure and durable fastening, especially in rugged applications.

 The beauty of SUVs is the breadth of choice within the segment.
 The SUV buyer has the luxury of choosing between more brands and more models than ever before.
 Like the overall auto industry, the larger SUV segment is atomizing into smaller and smaller niche entries.